sebi06/napari-czann-segment/README.md

 **Before one can actually use a model it needs to be trained, which is NOT done by this plugin**.

-Therer two main ways hwo such a model can be created:
+There are two main ways hwo such a model can be created:

 - Train the segmentation model fully automated on [APEER] and download the *.czann file
 - Train your model in a Jupyter notebook etc. and package it using the [czmodel] python package as an *.czann